Kong/unirest-python/README.md

 - `callback` - Asychronous callback method to be invoked upon result.

 # Response
-Upon recieving a response Unirest returns the result in the form of an Object, this object should always have the same keys for each language regarding to the response details.
+Upon receiving a response, Unirest returns the result in the form of an Object.
+This object should always have the same keys for each language regarding to the response details.

 - `code` - HTTP Response Status Code (Example 200)
 - `headers`- HTTP Response Headers